Marco-Congedo/Diagonalizations.jl/docs/src/algorithms.md

 ## Multi-threading

-Besides being the most versitile (they support all methods), the OJoB and NoJOB algorithms also supports multi-threading.
+The OJoB, NoJOB and QNLogLike algorithms supports multi-threading.
 The methods' constructors feature the `threaded` optional keyword argument, which is true by default.
-If `threaded` is true and ``n>x`` and ``x>1``, where ``x`` is the number of threads Julia is instructed to use and ``n`` is the dimension of the input matrices, the algorithms run in multi-threaded mode paralellising several comptations over ``n``.
+For OJoB and NoJoB, the algorithms run in multi-threaded mode paralellising several comptations over the dimension of the input matrices ``n``, if `threaded` is true, ``2n>x`` and ``x>1``, where ``x`` is the number of threads Julia is instructed to use.

-Besides being optionally multi-threaded, these algorithms heavely use BLAS.
+For QNLogLike, the algorithms run in multi-threaded mode paralellising several comptations over the number of matrices ``k``, if `threaded` is true, ``2k>x`` and ``x>1``.

-Before running these methods you may want to set the number of threades Julia is instructed to use to the number of logical CPUs of your machine and set `BLAS.set_num_threads(Sys.CPU_THREADS)`.
-If you are `using` any of the package written by the author, this is done automatically.
+Before running these methods you may want to set the number of threades Julia is instructed to use to the number of logical CPUs of your machine.
+Besides being optionally multi-threaded, OJoB and NoJoB algorithms heavely use BLAS.
+Before using these methods you may want to set `BLAS.set_num_threads(Sys.CPU_THREADS)` to the number of logical CPUs of your machine.
+If you are `using` any of the package written by the author, all this is done automatically.
 See [these notes](https://marco-congedo.github.io/PosDefManifold.jl/dev/MainModule/#Threads-1).